bestmods/bestmods/README.md

 <a href="https://bestmods.io/" target="_blank"><img src="https://github.com/bestmods/bestmods/blob/main/gitimages/preview01.png" data-canonical-src="https://github.com/BestMods/bestmods/blob/main/gitimages/preview01.png" /></a>

+## 2025 Update
+While the website is still online, this project **is no longer maintained**!
+There is a chance I may overhaul the project at a later date, but I have no ETA since I have a lot of other work and projects to work on.

+The website is still online as a part of my resume.
+There is also a lot of valuable code in this repository that I put many hours into making.
+With that said, I did a horrible job at the front-end design of the website in my opinion and that's something I'd really like to improve on if I do work on the project again.
+However, back-end wise I think there's a lot of neat functionality in project.

+If you're interested, I've also released the source code of the web scraper [here](https://github.com/bestmods/scan-r-us)!

 ## About This Project
 An open source [website](https://bestmods.io) made by [Christian Deacon](https://github.com/gamemann) that helps users find their favorite mods all in one place!
 The website also includes Discord login authentication and the ability to upvote and downvote mods.
 Read more about us [here](https://bestmods.io/about)!